 The following commands perform actions and therefore usually are not included in the P7888A.CFG file:

 start : Clears the data and starts a new acquisition.
 Further start2 ; Clears and starts system 2.
-Further execution suspended (see start). start3 ; Clears and starts system 3.
-Further execution suspended (see start). start4 ; Clears and starts system 4.
 Further execution suspended (see start).

 ; execution of the .CTL file is suspended until measurements

 ; stops due to a preset.